-Despite cART, anal cancer risk still high for HIV-infectedDecember 13th, 2012 in HIV & AIDS /
+Despite cART, anal cancer risk still high for HIV-infectedDecember 13, 2012 in Medicine & Health / HIV & AIDS

 (HealthDay)—For HIV-infected patients, despite combined antiretroviral treatment (cART), the risk of anal cancer is still much higher than in the general population, according to a study published in the Dec.
 10 issue of the Journal of Clinical Oncology.